-Leger des Heils has searched the market for a standard Enterprise Care Management System (ECMS), but could not find one that fitted their core business needs.
-Therefore, they decided to develop with Qubiz a custom-made ECMS.
+Leger des Heils has searched the market for a standard Social Care Management System, but could not find one that fitted their core business needs.
+Therefore, they decided to develop with Qubiz a custom-made software platform.
 The three main drivers were to develop a system that:

 can serve clients that have multiple complex care needs (from nursing to mental care, in any age group).